ngocbh/voting-blockchain/README.md

 # A Simple Blockchain-based Voting System

 A simple  blockchain-based voting system application built from scratch by Python.
 It's available for running with multipeer.
+You can see [video demo](https://www.youtube.com/watch?v=CqNoDjuf6EE), or tutorials [part 1](https://medium.com/datadriveninvestor/build-a-blockchain-application-from-scratch-in-python-understanding-blockchain-1a6f1592e42a), [part 2(not ready now)]().

 ## How it looks